IDEA Faculty Fellows Program

 WVU takes a broad view of innovation, design and entrepreneurship.
 While self-employment and business development are critical outcomes of entrepreneurship education, they are not the only outcomes.
 To encourage a cross-disciplinary approach to the entrepreneurial mindset, proposals incorporating social entrepreneurship, design thinking, product design, technology development, emergent organizational ideas and innovation will also be considered.
 Since entrepreneurship will not likely be a faculty member’s primary discipline, IDEA Fellows will be provided with extensive training and professional development in entrepreneurship.
 The Fellows will be required to participate in specific training and will have the opportunity to request support for additional training specific to their proposal and niche areas of interest.

-- Leadership for this program will be provided by Dr. Carrie White, Executive Director of the LaunchLab, with support from the Provost’s Office on the main campus.
+- Leadership for this program will be provided by Dr. Carrie White, Executive Director of the Hayhurst LaunchLab on WVU’s main campus in Morgantown.

-- Interested faculty will propose a modification of an existing course that infuses the innovation mindset or develop new course that will directly support the goals of the cross-campus entrepreneurship initiative.
+- Interested faculty will propose a new course or modification of an existing course that will directly support the goals of the cross-campus entrepreneurship initiative.
 Although the primary focus is on the teaching of innovation, design and entrepreneurship, use of a novel teaching paradigm may also contribute to the goals.

 - Each Fellow will receive a $5,000 salary supplement that could be used as summer salary, or as salary enhancement during the course or program development, as approved by the chair and dean.